Delta CEO: 'We are supporters of the 2nd Amendment'

 CEO Ed Bastian said in a memo to employees Friday that the company's goal was to "remain neutral" in the debate over guns.

 The airline ended a discount for the NRA after the school shooting in Florida.
-That angered Georgia Republican lawmakers, who stripped a tax break for Delta out of a bill they were considering.
+That angered Georgia Republican lawmakers, who retaliated by killing a tax break for jet fuel.

 "Our people and our customers have a wide range of views on how to increase safety in our schools and public places, and we are not taking sides," Bastian wrote in a memo to employees.